Home » Things to do » Family Fun Days Out » Day Trips

 • You can save when you use your go card or pay for travel using Smart Ticketing*. go and Smart Ticketing fares are at least 30% cheaper than a single paper ticket.
 (In some areas you do still need to use a paper ticket but you can still bag a deal by buying a group of ten saver tickets together.)

-• When you travel off-peak (between 8.30am and 3.30pm, or after 7pm on weekends and public holidays), you can also save a further 20%.
+• When you travel off-peak (8.30am – 3.30pm, and 7pm – 6am on weekdays and all day on weekends and public holidays), you can also save a further 20%.

 • When you make eight journeys in a seven day period (between Monday to Sunday), you get to travel for half price for all journeys the rest of that week!